About Us|Contact Us|Register|Login

 Nominal Accounts

 These accounts are impersonal, but invisible and intangible.
-Nominal accounts are related to those things which we can feel, but can not see and touch.
-All “expenses and losses” and all “incomes and gains” fall in this category.
+Nominal accounts are related to those things which we can feel but cannot see and touch.
+All expenses and losses” and all “incomes and gains fall in this category.

 Eg:- Salaries A/C, Rent A/C, Wages A/C, Interest Received A/C, Commission Received A/C, Discount A/C, etc.

-DEBIT AND CREDIT Each accounts have two sides – the left side and the right side.
+Debit and Credit: Each accounts have two sides – the left side and the right side.
 In accounting, the left side of an account is called the “Debit Side” and the right side of an account is called the “Credit Side”.
 The entries made on the left side of an account is called a “Debit Entry” and the entries made on the right side of an account is called a “Credit Entry”.

 Golden Rules of Book-Keeping

-1. Personal Accounts : DEBIT THE RECEIVER & CREDIT THE GIVER
+1. Personal Accounts: DEBIT THE RECEIVER & CREDIT THE GIVER

-2. Real Accounts : DEBIT WHAT COMES IN & CREDIT WHAT GOES OUT
+2. Real Accounts: DEBIT WHAT COMES IN & CREDIT WHAT GOES OUT

-3. Nominal Accounts : DEBIT ALL EXPENSES AND LOSSES & CREDIT ALL INCOME AND GAINS
+3. Nominal Accounts: DEBIT ALL EXPENSES AND LOSSES & CREDIT ALL INCOME AND GAINS

 Double entry book keeping cheatsheet

-What is an accounting equation?
+What is an Accounting Equation?

 It is a statement of equality between the debits and the credits.
 It explains that the assets of a business are always equal to the total of liabilities and capital.
-It is also called the balance sheet eqaution.
+It is also called the balance sheet equation.

 Assets = Liabilities + Capital